External Payment Types

 {

-// Running random methods.
-For example, payment is refunded by the transaction ID in some hotelSystem which would return true if the payment is refunded successfully and false if the refund failed.
+// Arbitrary methods are executed.
+For example, by transaction id, the payment is returned in some hotelSystem, which will return true if the payment was successfully rolled back and false if the return failed.

 var success = hotelSystem.ProcessReturnPayment(transactionId);